agilepro/better-thought/markdown/appendix-1.md

 **The first thought:**

-"I don't want to go.
+"I don't want to go to the Tire Store.
 I'm afraid I'll get too tired.
 It will spoil the day."

 You were anticipating exhaustion and imagining the whole day going downhill.